Chord Progression Generator

 Most songs are built upon a handful of chords played in sequence.
 These sequences are known as chord progressions, and they provide music with its harmonic foundation.

 What is built upon this foundation is entirely up to you.
-Will you raise a towering cathedral or a quiet farmhouse?
 A single progression can be interpreted in an infinite number of ways.

 This tool has been designed to help you find the chords you love.
 I tried to minimize the control while maximising creative freedom and speed.
 It's meant to be a tool of discovery.
-There is no wrong way to use this tool.
+Every progression includes chord charts for guitar, piano, and ukulele so you can play along on your instrument straight away.

 If a progression sounds good to you, that's all that matters.
 Trust your instincts and be true to how you feel.
 If it sounds good, it is good.